Informal Communication

 Informal Communication in the workplace refers to the exchanging of information outside formal channels such as office memos or scheduled meetings.
 It can take many forms, such as casual conversations between colleagues, watercooler discussions, or social media interactions.

 Informal Communication plays an essential role in nurturing relationships, creating a positive work culture, and sharing creative ideas.
-It is also referred to as Grapevine Communication.

 Types of Informal Communication